-- Make sure your doctor knows if you have kidney disease, an underactive thyroid.
+- Make sure your doctor knows if you have kidney disease, diabetes, or an underactive thyroid.
 Tell your doctor if you have a history of liver disease, if you have muscle pain or weakness, or if you drink alcohol regularly.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine if you have major surgery or a major injury (trauma).
-You also may need to stop if you develop other serious health problems, such as seizures or problems with your blood.
+You may need to stop using this medicine if you have a major surgery, major injury, or you develop other serious health problems.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate, cloudy urine, painful urination

 - Dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, yellow skin or eyes

 - Muscle pain, tenderness, or weakness

 - Swelling in your hands, ankles, or feet